jkanyaris/one-click-hugo-cms/site/content/products/_index.md

 intro:
   heading: What we offer
   description: >-
-Ekodada is social enterprise that aims to use a holistic approach to solve local environmental and social economic problems in Kenya.
-Specifically , it aims to employ applied scientific solutions through business approaches to climate change , poor farming methods , biodiversity loss , alien invasive species , soil degradation, food security and unsustainable livelihoods.
+    Ekodada is a social enterprise that aims to use holistic approach to solve local environmental and socio-economic problems in Kenya.
+Specifically, it aims to employed applied scientific solutions through business approaches to climate change, poor farming methods,biodiversity loss,alien invasive species, soil degradation,food security and unsustainable livelihoods.
   blurbs:
     - image: /img/illustrations-coffee.svg
       text: >
-Ekodada is social enterprise that aims to use a holistic approach to solve local environmental and social economic problems in Kenya.
-Specifically , it aims to employ applied scientific solutions through business approaches to climate change , poor farming methods , biodiversity loss , alien invasive species , soil degradation, food security and unsustainable livelihoods.
+    Ekodada is a social enterprise that aims to use holistic approach to solve local environmental and socio-economic problems in Kenya.
+Specifically,
+    It aims to employed applied scientific solutions through business approaches to climate change, poor farming methods,biodiversity loss,alien invasive species, soil degradation,food security and unsustainable livelihoods.
     - image: /img/illustrations-coffee-gear.svg
       text: >
-        Ekodada is social enterprise that aims to use a holistic approach to solve local environmental and social economic problems in Kenya.
-Specifically , it aims to employ applied scientific solutions through business approaches to climate change , poor farming methods , biodiversity loss , alien invasive species , soil degradation, food security and unsustainable livelihoods.
+    Ekodada is a social enterprise that aims to use holistic approach to solve local environmental and socio-economic problems in Kenya.
+Specifically, it aims to employed applied scientific solutions through business approaches to climate change, poor farming methods,biodiversity loss,alien invasive species, soil degradation,food security and unsustainable livelihoods.
     - image: /img/illustrations-tutorials.svg
       text: >
-        Ekodada is social enterprise that aims to use a holistic approach to solve local environmental and social economic problems in Kenya.
-Specifically , it aims to employ applied scientific solutions through business approaches to climate change , poor farming methods , biodiversity loss , alien invasive species , soil degradation, food security and unsustainable livelihoods.
+    Ekodada is a social enterprise that aims to use holistic approach to solve local environmental and socio-economic problems in Kenya.
+Specifically, it aims to employed applied scientific solutions through business approaches to climate change, poor farming methods,biodiversity loss,alien invasive species, soil degradation,food security and unsustainable livelihoods.
         Email us or call the store for details.
     - image: /img/illustrations-meeting-space.svg
       text: >
-        Ekodada is social enterprise that aims to use a holistic approach to solve local environmental and social economic problems in Kenya.
-Specifically , it aims to employ applied scientific solutions through business approaches to climate change , poor farming methods , biodiversity loss , alien invasive species , soil degradation, food security and unsustainable livelihoods.
+    Ekodada is a social enterprise that aims to use holistic approach to solve local environmental and socio-economic problems in Kenya.
+Specifically,
+    It aims to employed applied scientific solutions through business approaches to climate change, poor farming methods,biodiversity loss,alien invasive species, soil degradation,food security and unsustainable livelihoods.
 main:
-  heading: Great enterprise with no compromises
+  heading: Great solutions with no compromises
   description: >
-Ekodada is social enterprise that aims to use a holistic approach to solve local environmental and social economic problems in Kenya.
-Specifically , it aims to employ applied scientific solutions through business approaches to climate change , poor farming methods , biodiversity loss , alien invasive species , soil degradation, food security and unsustainable livelihoods.
+    Ekodada is a social enterprise that aims to use holistic approach to solve local environmental and socio-economic problems in Kenya.
+Specifically, it aims to employed applied scientific solutions through business approaches to climate change, poor farming methods,biodiversity loss,alien invasive species, soil degradation,food security and unsustainable livelihoods.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg